xing/rlsr/readme.md

 ## release process

-BAsed on these commit messages, the tool automatically
+Taking these commit messages, the tool automatically

 * creates **changelogs**
 * updates **package.jsons** of the modules